Codecademy/docs/content/php/concepts/arrays/terms/range/range.md

 ---
 Title: 'range()'
-Description: 'Returns an array of elements from low to high.'
+Description: 'Returns an array that contains a series of elements based on the parameters given.'
 Subjects:
   - 'Computer Science'
   - 'Web Design'